mwotton/mwotton.github.io/_posts/2013-07-21-the-unreasonable-effectiveness-of-suffix-trees.md

 characters, which (extremely unscientifically) looks roughly O(n log n).

 Source on [github](http://github.com/mwotton/string-similarity),
 package will be on Hackage when it finishes uploading.
+Thanks to [Bryan O'Sullivan](www.serpentine.com) for the excellent suffix tree library.

 {% include JB/setup %}